hikeventures/hikeventures.github.io/_posts/articles/others/2016-08-19-camping-gift-ideas-him.markdown

   - gifts
   - christmas
 ---
 Are you looking for a camping gift for your husband?
 We might have 12 camping gift ideas for 2017 which he would definitely like as we like them too.
 We have selected a variety of products which might be interesting for your husband if he likes to go hiking, backpacking, packrafting, skiing or snowshoeing.
-We hope you will find a nice gift.
-This blog post contains affiliate links.
+We hope you will find a nice gift. {% include disclaimer.html %}

 ---